nabilshaikh/cad-cypress-tests/README.md

 - Based on Cucumber / Gherkin standard.
 - Cross-browser platform.
-- Fully automated and provide both console and HTML report.
+- Fully automated and provides both console and HTML report using [Allure](https://www.npmjs.com/package/@shelex/cypress-allure-plugin).
-- Ability to take screenshot on failure.
+- Ability to take screenshots on failure.
 - All tests are configured on CI/CD pipeline, hence doesn't require any manual intervention to run tests.
 - Containerized the tests using Docker.
 This extends the ['cypress/included'](https://hub.docker.com/r/cypress/included) base image.